-Leigh Ann Benson focuses her practice on commercial litigation.
+Leigh Ann focuses her practice on commercial litigation.
 She has experience representing clients in a wide range of industries including manufacturing (food and beverage), entertainment and gaming, pharmaceutical, among others.
 Her experience includes complex commercial cases, commercial contract disputes, and business torts.
+She has experience handling both individual and class action litigation.
+Her experience in the class action context includes helping to defeat class certification and assisting in securing the dismissal of putative class claims.
 She has also represented clients in appellate matters at both the state and federal level.

 Leigh Ann also holds positions on two editorial boards.
 She is an associate editor for TYL, the flagship publication for the Young Lawyer Division of the American Bar Association, and a member of the Young Lawyer Editorial Board of The Legal Intelligencer.
 Since 2018, Leigh Ann has been a member of the Villanova Law J. Willard O’Brien American Inn of Court.

 Leigh Ann has been an associate in Cozen O'Connor's Litigation Department in Philadelphia since 2014.
-She is involved in numerous firm committees and is currently the Chair of the Firm’s Associate Committee.
 She received her J.D. from Villanova University School of Law and her Bachelor of Arts, magna cum laude, in English from Virginia Tech.
-While at Villanova, Leigh Ann served as an associate editor of the Villanova Law Review
+While at Villanova, Leigh Ann served as an associate editor of the Villanova Law Review.

 May 02, 2019

 The U.S. Supreme Court is considering whether to limit the power of administrative agencies.
 'Kisor v.
 Wilkie,' which was argued last month, is a head-on challenge to the deference afforded to an agency when interpreting its own regulations.